leandroroser/github-privatize/README.md

 ## Requisites

-You need to install github cli and login: https://cli.github.com/
+You need to install github-cli and login: https://cli.github.com/